About Czech and Slovak Sokol Minnesota

 Czech and Slovak Sokol Minnesota (Sokol MN) is affiliated with American Sokol, which grew out of an international movement founded in Prague in 1862 by Dr. Miroslav Tyrš.

-We are a social, cultural, educational
+Our unit was formed in 1882, and we are a social, cultural, educational

 and gymnastic organization.
 Through our many social

 activities and educational programs, we seek to preserve and

 transmit the vitality of our Czech, Slovak and immigrant

 heritage to future generations.